clbaita/christopherbaita.com/content/posts/getting-into-cyber-as-a-junior.md

 Going to meetups, joining online groups and just talking to people allowed me to truly learn what opportunities there are in cyber, especially locally, and the different areas I could pursue.

-I went to the NSCG monthly meetups and learnt from all the talented individuals there who were kind enough to share their knowledge and are always willing to help out others.
+I went to the [Newcastle Cyber Security Group's](https://www.meetup.com/Newcastle-Cyber-Security-Group/) monthly meetups and learnt from all the talented individuals there who were kind enough to share their knowledge and are always willing to help out others.
 It was there I found out about app sec, the ability to combine my passion for programming with my passion for cyber was a dream come true.

 Knowing that I wanted to pursue that field was the next step forward, you feel much more confident knowing so.